ADT Logo

 American District Telegraph Logo 1913

-This version featured a white oval with a black border, pierced through by a horizontally flying arrow.
+This version featured a white oval with a black border pierced by a flying arrow.
 In the oval was written “A.D.T.
 PROTECTION SERVICES.
 The designers divided the words into three lines and centered them.

 1936 – 1964